 A cryptocurrency wallet stores your public and/or private keys and provides digital signatures to authorize transactions.
-In addition to sending, receiving, and spending your cryptocurrency with a wallet, you can also use it to interact with decentralized applications and smart contracts.
+In addition to sending, receiving, and spending cryptocurrency with a wallet, you can also use it to interact with decentralized applications and smart contracts.
 These latter types of interactions are particularly important for participation in DeFi.
 Some wallets also allow you to purchase tokens directly from their interface.

 → View more terminology.

 Bison Trails is a blockchain infrastructure platform-as-a-service (PaaS) company based in New York City.
-We built a platform for anyone who wants to participate in 21 new chains effortlessly.
+We built a platform for anyone who wants to participate in 23 new chains effortlessly.

-We also make it easy for anyone building Web 3.0 applications to connect to blockchain data from 32 protocols with Query & Transact (QT).
+We also make it easy for anyone building Web 3.0 applications to connect to blockchain data from 33 protocols with Query & Transact (QT).
 Our goal is for the entire blockchain ecosystem to flourish by providing robust infrastructure for the pioneers of tomorrow.

 In January, 2021, we announced Bison Trails joined Coinbase to accelerate our mission to provide easy-to-use blockchain infrastructure, now as a standalone product line.
 The Bison Trails platform will continue to support our customers.
 With Coinbase’s backing, we will enhance our infrastructure platform and make it even easier to participate in decentralized networks and build applications that connect to blockchain data.